GauravCalidig/go_router/README.md

 # Welcome to go_router!

+Using this clone for https://github.com/flutter/flutter/issues/99833 issue.
+Once this gets fixed we can use original package

 The purpose of [the go_router package](https://pub.dev/packages/go_router) is to use declarative routes to reduce complexity, regardless of the platform you're targeting (mobile, web, desktop), handle deep and dynamic linking from